ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/overview.md

 ### Highly available
 {: #highly_available}

 When you create a {{site.data.keyword.ihsdbaas_full}} service instance, you create a cluster that consists of one primary node and two secondary nodes (replicas that back up the primary).
-Each of them is installed in a unique Availability Zone with automatic daily backups in the local storage. {{site.data.keyword.ihsdbaas_full}} also supports manual scaling of resources.
+Each of them is installed in a unique Availability Zone with automatic daily backups in the local storage.

 ### Fully managed
 {: #fully_managed}